VijaiGR/Youtube-Scrapping/README.md

 # Youtube-Scrapping using Youtube Data api

 This is a simple python project to scrape youtube data using youtube api.
-I'll try my level best to make it more interactive and add more features like storing it in mongoDB and Visualize it through streamlit.
+I'll try my level best to make it more interactive and add more features like storing it in mongoDB and Visualize it through streamlit on my upcoming projects.

 Using YouTube API, we extract the data and then load this data into a Python Pandas DataFrame and then analyze this data.
 Finally, we build simple visualization from this data using the Python Seaborn library.